isomerpages/mlaw-lsb/notices-and-announcements/latest-news/_posts/2023-01-26-post-LSB Notice: LSB 50th Anniversary TikTok Video Contest 2023.md

-4. We look forward to the submission and hope the contest will generate buzz and add vibrancy to our profession. <br>
+4. We look forward to the submissions and hope the contest will generate buzz and add vibrancy to our profession. <br>

 Regards <br>
 Derick Tan <br>